JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/external_data/extract_meteofrance_data/extract_meteofrance_data.rst

 Extract Meteo-France's data
 =============================================================================

-Historically, in the early days of AROME, only surface data from the AROME coupler model (ALADIN then ARPEGE) were available. model (ALADIN then ARPEGE), which are still available in the AROME analysis file.
-However, with the introduction of SURFEX in AROME, and in particular of surface analysis performed by AROME, it became essential to be able to use the AROME's surface analysis data rather than that of its coupler model.
+Historically, at the start of AROME, we only had surface data from the AROME coupler model (ALADIN then ARPEGE), which are still available in the AROME analysis file.
+However, with the introduction of SURFEX in AROME, and in particular of a surface analysis performed by AROME, it became essential to be able to use data from AROME's surface analysis rather than that of its coupler model.

-To initialize Meso-NH as close as possible to AROME, we need to run a PREP REAL CASE with two files input files:
+To initialize Meso-NH as close as possible to AROME, we need to run a PREP_REAL_CASE with two files input files:

-* the grib2 atmospheric file
+* the atmospheric grib file

 * the AROME surface analysis file: lfi file + its associated PGD file.